Governance

 We work to improve the following issues to further ensure the effectiveness of the Board of Directors.

-1. Full discussion on sustainability initiatives
+- Full discussion on sustainability initiatives

-We organize required agenda items throughout the year, and utilize special theme briefings and other forums to systematically conduct discussions on growth strategies and sustainability.
+We organize required agenda items throughout the year and utilize opportunities to deliberate on key issues in order to systematically conduct discussions on growth strategies and sustainability. - Support for outside officers

 In order to deepen their understanding of Aichi Steel and contribute to discussions at Board of Directors meetings, we will strengthen on-site inspections that can lead to company strategy and investment projects, and make improvements such as providing relevant information and creating opportunities to exchange opinions among internal and external officers.